artsus4/hakchi2-wiki/FAQ.md

 * Pages.
 Every page contains games and shortcuts to other pages.
 This style used when there are not so much pages/folders.
 * Tree.
 It looks more like folders and contains root directory with sub-directories.
 This style used when there are at least 12 pages with games because shell need at least 12 items to show them without glitches.

-It's recommended to limit games to 30 per page/folder if you want to keep save state feature fully functional.
+It's recommended to limit games to 30 per page/folder if you want to keep save-state feature fully functional.

 **Q: Will it work with Famicom Mini too?**